realm/FindOurDevices/README.md

 The diagrams presented and the notes therein provide insights into ways of thinking about RealmDB data modeling, partitioning, and permissions.

-> ⚠️ FindOurDevices uses a synced cluster with only [synced realms](https://docs.mongodb.com/realm/sync/rules/).
-Data access rules and permissions are different for [non-synced realms](https://docs.mongodb.com/realm/mongodb/define-roles-and-permissions/) which provide more granular, field-level rules.
+> FindOurDevices uses a synced cluster with only [synced realms](https://docs.mongodb.com/realm/sync/rules/).
+Data access rules and permissions are different for [non-synced realms](https://docs.mongodb.com/realm/mongodb/define-roles-and-permissions/) which provide document-level and field-level rules.

 ## Use Case Diagram